mleinart/cookbook-overridable/README.md

 Description
 ===========

-The *flex_template* cookbook provides an LWRP that makes it simple to provide maximum user flexibility in cookbook templates.
+The *overridable* cookbook provides an LWRP that makes it simple to provide maximum user flexibility in cookbook templates.
 When used instead of the standard Template resource (<http://wiki.opscode.com/display/chef/Resources#Resources-Template>), it provides a means for a cookbook user to override each template with either